 - Lodge an online claim form directly to the insurer.

 NOTE: An accurately completed form means the CTP insurer will process your claim quickly.
-You have the right to consult a lawyer about how this works.
+You have the right to consult a lawyer about how the process works.

 To submit the completed claim form, you have two options: